awxkee/yuvutils-rs/README.md

 rustc `avx2`, `avx512f`, `avx512bw`, `neon`, `sse4.1` features should be set when you expect than code will run on supported device.

 For AVX-512 target feature `avx512bw` is required along with feature `nightly_avx512` and `nightly` rust channel compiler.

+Wasm `simd128` should be enabled for implemented SIMD wasm paths support

 ### Adding to project